joshmaxsilverman/joshmaxsilverman.github.io/_posts/2021-08-22-uniform-dice.md

 As expected, the distribution is symmetric about $7.$

-For posterity, the approximate numerical values are
+For posterity, the approximate numerical values are:

 $$
 \begin{array}{c|l}